-Inside the prisoner swap that freed Brittney Griner
+Inside the Prisoner Swap That Freed Brittney Griner

 Had the Russians done something to Whelan?
 That could have made a trade for Griner impossible but also would have seemed unlikely given that it was the Russians who now seemed eager to make a deal.
 For days, work on the potential deal for Griner stalled as the Americans worked to figure out what had happened.
 Officials eventually determined that Whelan had been taken back to prison, and he called his family.

 At a meeting in the Oval Office early last week, Biden was ready to sign off.
 The Justice Department had weighed in against the deal, communicating their objections through Jake Sullivan, the national security adviser.
 But the department makes a policy of opposing prisoner trades across the board, arguing that it undercuts the U.S. justice system.
 The State Department, on the other hand, recommended the deal, as did other officials who concluded that the deal from the Russians was never going to change and so it was time to take it.
 The president agreed.
 The careful negotiations, however, almost unraveled a few days later as Biden hosted President Emmanuel Macron of France for a state dinner at the White House.
 A journalist for CBS News contacted the White House with reporting that the administration was preparing to swap Griner for Bout.

 Premature disclosure, officials feared, was likely to scuttle the deal.
 They asked the network to hold off.
 According to CBS, it “agreed to a White House request to hold the reporting because officials expressed grave concern about the fragility of the then-emerging deal.”

 With that resolved, officials moved forward.
 Armed with the president’s go-ahead, they pressed their Russian counterparts: Are you serious about this?
-The answer came back more quickly that the American diplomats expected, and it was more definitive.
+The answer came back more quickly than the U.S. diplomats expected, and it was more definitive.
 Yes, they said.
+The day after the state dinner, Biden signed an executive grant of clemency for Bout but held it back while aides set the transfer in motion.

-Wary of undercutting the deal, the American diplomats carefully made one last appeal for Whelan, asking the Russians if there was anyone other than Krasikov whom they might want in exchange for both Whelan and Griner.
+Wary of undercutting the deal, the U.S. diplomats carefully made one last appeal for Whelan, asking the Russians if there was anyone other than Krasikov whom they might want in exchange for both Whelan and Griner.
 They got a firm no, but the Russians did not use the effort as an excuse to back out of the developing arrangement for Griner.

 Within days, plans were set for two planes to take off — one from Moscow, where Griner had been transferred, and another from the United States, with Bout.
-Still worried that the deal could fall apart at the last minute, Biden waited to sign Bout’s clemency until the last minute.

 One question to resolve: Where to make the swap?
 In the Cold War days and even as recently as a Russian-American spy swap in 2010 under President Barack Obama, prisoners were exchanged in the middle of Europe: the Glienicke Bridge in Potsdam, Germany, as made famous in the Tom Hanks movie “Bridge of Spies,” or in Vienna, as with the 2010 trade.

 But because of U.S. and European sanctions imposed on Russia after its invasion of Ukraine in February, Moscow was not willing to send a plane anywhere in Europe for fear that it could be seized.
-Even long-neutral Switzerland had sanctioned Russia, while Helsinki — a prime Russian-American meeting site during the Cold War — was no longer acceptable because the country is joining NATO.
+Even long-neutral Switzerland had joined sanctions against Russia, while Helsinki — a prime Russian-American meeting site during the Cold War — was no longer acceptable because the country is joining NATO.

 The compromise became the United Arab Emirates, a small Gulf state that is friendly with both Washington and Moscow.
 Sheikh Mohammed bin Zayed Al Nahyan, the president of the UAE, had raised Griner’s case with Putin during a meeting in October, and so the Emiratis were happy to facilitate the transfer.
 The arrangements were made: Both sides would send planes to Abu Dhabi, the capital.